 SD REAL ESTATERecent and archived news stories on: Apartments, Architecture, Brokers, Construction, Housing, Mortgages, Offices, Property Management, Realtors...

-San Diego County contracts for future construction rose 50 percent from a year ago in the first six months of 2014, with residential and nonresidential projects topping $2.63 billion, according to the latest data from McGraw Hill Construction.
+Contracts for future construction in San Diego County rose 35 percent from a year ago in the first eight months of 2014, with a value topping $3.1 billion, according to the latest data from McGraw Hill Construction.

-Viewpoint Equities Inc. of San Diego has purchased a 51-unit apartment building in Escondido for approximately $7.9 million, according to CoStar Group and public data.
+A buying entity recorded as Matmo Ents Inc. has purchased a 104-year-old apartment building in downtown San Diego for $3.3 million, according to CoStar Group and public data.

 Partnerships controlled by San Diego-based R&V Management Corp. have acquired the 644-unit Greenfield Village apartment community in Otay Mesa for $150 million, according to Cushman & Wakefield Inc.